james-gavin/Tutorials/Git And Keys/Ubuntu.md

 # Ubuntu

-In this Tutorial we wil learn how to commit our changes to git using SSH with Ubuntu.
+In this Tutorial we will learn how to commit our changes to git using SSH with Ubuntu.

 ## Step 1: Create a key